Palmersville, Tennessee

-Palmersville is a small unincorporated community in northeastern Weakley County, Tennessee.
+Palmersville is a small unincorporated community in northeastern Weakley County, Tennessee, United States.
 It has a post office, with ZIP code 38241.
 The United States Census Bureau does not maintain demographic data for Palmersville.
-Palmersville is located at the intersection of Tennessee State Route 89 and Tennessee State Route 190.
+Palmersville is located at the intersection of state routes 89 and 190.

-Palmersville is within the 8th Congressional district represented in the U.S. House by Republican David Kustoff.
+Palmersville is within the 8th Congressional district, represented in the U.S. House by Republican David Kustoff.

 Demographics

 The United States Census Bureau does not maintain demographic data for Palmersville.